jwodder/hscards/README.md

     Set:    Classic (Common)
     Flavor: It traps your food AND cooks it for you!
     Artist: Brandon Kitkouski

+If the `-I`/`--show-ids` option is specified, the spoilers will also include each card's ID.

 By default, the spoilers are written to `cards.txt`; the `-o`/`--outfile` option can be used to specify a different file.